IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 **Outline**
 - Compose an outline of your entire paper: it should cover the Abstract, Background, Project, Conclusion and Future Perspectives.
 Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) page for more details on what each of these sections include.

 - The outline corresponds to your future Table of Contents.
-Refer to our shared class folder for [LINK NEEDED]and their tables of contents.
+Refer to our shared class folder for [past IDM papers](https://drive.google.com/drive/folders/1L4zQWpNo_HHDNoseRf9Oo18rgjYjg3xi?usp=sharing) and their tables of contents.

 - Bring 2 printed copies to class for our outlining workshop.